OpenJML/openjml.github.io/tutorial/WellDefinedExpressions.md

 * a method call expression (`o.m(..)`) or object creation expression (`o.new T(...)`)is well-defined if the receiver expression is either absent or a type name or a well-defined expression and all the arguments are well-defined
 * a switch expression is well-defined if the switch value is well-defined and the selected expression is well-defined.
 The switch expression is short-circuiting in the sense that any expression for cases that are not selected are not evaluated and so do not need to be well-defined.

-Java and JML statements are well-defined if all their component sub-statements and sub-expressions are well-defined.
+JML statements are well-defined if all their component sub-statements and sub-expressions are well-defined.
 There is no-short-circuiting, even if the case of if, if-else, or switch statements.

-As for other JML operationas
+As for other JML operations
 * singleton JML expression identifiers like `\result` are well-defined expressions (always presuming they are type-correct)
 * functional-form JML expressions are well-defined if all expression arguments are well-defined; any additional conditions will be stated when the expression is introduced
-* a [quantified expression](QuantifierExpressions) (`Q x; range; value`) is well-defined if (a) the  range expression is well-defined for all values of the local variable (for its type) and (b) the value expression is well-defined for any value of the local variable for which in range value is true
+* a [quantified expression](QuantifierExpressions) (`Q x; range; value`) is well-defined if (a) the  range expression is well-defined for all values of the local variable (for its type) and (b) the value expression is well-defined for any value of the local variable for which in range value is true (and for the `\choose` operation, the corresponding `\exists` expression is true)

 The requirement that JML expressions be well-defined leads to writing guarded expressions, such as `o != null ==> o.f == 0` as `o.f` by itself might be not well-defined.
 However, `o.f` by itself is well-defined, if it can be proved for the context of that expression that `o != null`.